cloudflare/workers-sdk/CONTRIBUTING.md

 ### Install dependencies

+**Warning**
+When developing on Wrangler there there is currently a libc++ dependency that needs to be installed on your machine.
+This can be done by running `sudo apt-get install libc++-dev` on Linux.

 The Node.js dependencies of the project are managed by the [`npm`](https://www.npmjs.com/) tool.

 This repository is setup as a [mono-repo](https://docs.npmjs.com/cli/v7/using-npm/workspaces) of workspaces.
 The workspaces are stored in the [`packages`](https://github.com/cloudflare/wrangler2/tree/main/packages) directory.